-In the past two decades, a number of countries, especially in the developed world, but increasingly in the developing world as well, have been experiencing chronic below-target rates of inflation and near zero nominal rates.
+In the past two decades, a number of countries have been experiencing chronic below-target rates of inflation and near zero nominal rates.
 According to the classic Fisher effect, nominal rates and inflation move together in the long run.
 This positive association is a robust empirical regularity.
-A less studied empirical question, however, is how permanent monetary shocks that increase nominal interest rates and inflation in the long run affect these two variables in the short run.
-This paper addresses this question from an econometric perspective.
-To this end, it develops an empirical model driven by transitory and permanent monetary and real shocks, and estimates it using postwar data.
+A less studied empirical question, however, is how a normalization of nominal interest rates (changes in the policy nominal interest rate that are expected to last for long periods of time) affect interest rates and inflation in the short run.
+This question is of interest because it can provide guidance on how monetary authorities can reflate their economies to levels consistent with their intended inflation targets.
+The present investigation addresses this question from an econometric perspective.

+To this end, the paper develops a latent-variable empirical model driven by transitory and permanent monetary and real shocks, and estimates it using Bayesian techniques on postwar data.
+Like DSGE models, the proposed empirical model allows for more structural shocks than time series, but with the advantage of requiring fewer structural restrictions.

 In accordance with conventional wisdom, the estimated model predicts that a transitory increase in the nominal interest rate causes a fall in inflation, a contraction in real activity, and a rise in the real interest rate.
 The main result of the paper is that in response to a permanent monetary shock that increases the nominal interest rate and inflation in the long run, these two variables increase in the short run, reaching their higher long-run levels within a year.
-Furthermore, the adjustment to the permanent monetary shock entails no output loss and is characterized by low real interest rates.
-Permanent monetary shocks are estimated to be the main drivers of inflation, explaining 45 percent of the variance of changes in this variable.
+Furthermore, the adjustment to a permanent increase in the policy rate entails no output loss and is characterized by low real interest rates.
+Permanent monetary shocks are estimated to be the main drivers of inflation, explaining more than half of observed movements in the price level at business-cycle frequency.
 This results represents the first econometric assessment of the presence and importance of the neo-Fisher effect in the data.

-The paper then introduces permenent and stationary but prsistent inflation-target shocks into a standard new-Keynesian model in which the central bank follows a Taylor-type interest-rate feedback rule.
-In the model, the permanent and stationary inflation-target shocks compete with standard transitory monetary shocks, permanent and transitory productivity shocks, a preference shock, and a labor supply shock.
+The paper then introduces nonstationary and stationary but persistent inflation-target shocks into a standard optimizing new-Keynesian model in which the central bank follows a Taylor-type interest-rate feedback rule.
+In the model, the permanent and stationary inflationtarget shocks compete with standard transitory monetary shocks, permanent and transitory productivity shocks, a preference shock, and a labor supply shock.
 The goal of this analysis is not theoretical in nature.
 A number of papers, many of which are cited below, have demonstrated that in the new-Keynesian model sufficiently persistent movements in the inflation target are accommodated through rising interest rates and inflation in the short run.
 Instead the objective of the analysis is to estimate the importance of shocks that give rise to this type of dynamics.
 The estimated new-Keynesian model predicts that 50 percent of the variance of inflation changes is explained by monetary shocks that produce neo-Fisherian dynamics.
-Taken together, the predictions of the estimated empirical and optimizing models suggest that there is a sizable neo-Fisher effect in the data.